Sirlupinwatson1/pythonCaesarCipherHackerProgram/README.md

 # Python 3.9.7 Caesar Cipher Hacker Program

 Break the code from a Caesar Cipher with Python.
-In this tutorial, we will exploit an encrypted message with a simple decoding way.
+In this tutorial, we will exploit an encrypted message with a simple decoding method.

 "**We can hack the Caesar cipher by using a cryptanalytic technique called “Brute-Force**”